 - In Queue - errors that you have submitted for retry and are currently in the processing queue.

-Note: During a discovery job, the different phases of discovery are represented by the following percentage ranges: 1-25% ingestion, 26-50% data extraction (encompassing OCR), and 51-100% finalizing discovery/updating tables.
+Note: During a discovery job, the different phases of discovery are represented by the following percentage ranges: 1-25% ingestion, 26-50% data extraction (includes OCR), and 51-100% finalizing discovery/updating tables.

 If you enabled the auto-publish set option on the profile used by this set, you can monitor the progress for both discovery and publish.